Chief of Police: Michael Packer

 Project Medicine Drop is a program designed to allow Borough residents to properly and safely dispose of their unwanted or expired household medications.

-Residents can bring their unwanted or expired household medications, placed in a zip lock or similar type plastic bag to the Police Department 24 hours a day and place the medication into the Project Medicine Drop box which is located in the lobby of the Police Department (enter main lobby and go to the door on the right that’s identified as “Police Department”).
+Residents can bring their unwanted or expired household medications that have been placed in a zip lock or similar type plastic bag to the Police Department 24 hours a day and place the medication into the Project Medicine Drop box which is located in the lobby of the Police Department (enter main lobby and go to the door on the right that’s identified as “Police Department”).
 The medications will then safety and properly be destroyed.
 Download the Project Medicine Drop pamphlet for additional information.

 Report a Community Concern